Weather continues to bite into the weekend’s sporting programme - NewsBreak

 “A new date for the match will be announced in due course.”

+It was soon followed by the League One match between Oxford and Barnsley, which failed a pitch inspection at the Kassam Stadium.

-League One games between Accrington and Portsmouth and Morecambe and Charlton were called off on Friday, while matches at Carlisle , Crewe , Rochdale and Salford in League Two were also postponed while several more could be under threat.
+League One games between Accrington and Portsmouth and Morecambe and Charlton were called off on Friday, while matches at Carlisle, Crewe, Rochdale and Salford in League Two were also postponed.
+Sunday’s fourth-tier clash between Gillingham and Bradford fell victim to another frozen pitch and several more could be under threat this weekend, with more pitch inspections planned.

-Saturday afternoon’s race meetings at Cheltenham and Doncaster were abandoned after temperatures dropped to minus 5C overnight at both venues.
+National Hunt racing was given an unexpected day off on Saturday with Cheltenham, Doncaster and Hereford all abandoned due to frozen tracks, with the all-weather action at Newcastle later called off and Punchestown’s feature John Durkan Memorial Chase meeting on Sunday also falling victim to the cold snap.

+Frost sheets were deployed at Cheltenham after racing on Friday, but as the mercury began to drop it became a race against time.

 Comments / 0